 Another good song that illustrates this is Group Home's Livin' Proof this pattern is on display.
 What's interesting here is Premier flips this pattern.
 He uses the second half (9-16) first and then the first half (1-8) second.
 It's still the same pattern just riffed on in a way that's unique.

 If you're building beats this is important to get down.
 You can start with a base pattern but then you want to switch it up a bit to put your own spin on it.

 Now we took out that kick that was there on the 9 in the original beat.
 Gives a bit of a swing and feel to the original pattern.
 This is usually used switch it up from pattern Two and Three to add some interest to your track.

-If you need more inspiration, make sure to check out the Hip Hop Drum Pattern Guide with 100 Hip Hop drum patterns.
+If you need more inspiration, make sure to check out the Hip Hop Drum Guide Bundle with 150 Hip Hop drum patterns, samples, and loops.

 And of course what's drum guides without drum kits?
 The drum guide comes with two kits lofi drums and chops and loops.